ympoglag/biomarkers/trials/index.md

 Significantly helps sleep duration and quality.
 Little drowsiness/hangover (if any) the next day.

+**Helps significantly**

 **Prescription-for**: ADHD,SLEEP

+### Lactoferrin (Sup)
+1000mg Liposomal
+1x a day

+For 1 month.

+It has well-known antiviral, anti-inflammatory, and immunomodulatory properties.

+**Immunomodulation**: It can modulate immune responses, sometimes helping calm hyperinflammation ("cytokine storm") seen in Long Covid.

+Small studies and case reports suggest lactoferrin might help reduce some symptoms of Long Covid, especially fatigue, brain fog, and GI symptoms.

+**Mechanistic studies**: Lab research supports antiviral and anti-inflammatory effects, including against SARS-CoV-2.

+**Clinical trials**: As of 2024, there are few large, high-quality randomized controlled trials specifically for Long Covid.
+However, some open-label studies and anecdotal reports are promising.

+**Suspected**: PFS,LC

+## [Paused]

 ### Vyvanse (Rx)
 15-30mg
 Split into 1-3 dosages (still experimenting).
 Have been taking for 4+ years.
 Effectiveness has been reduced over time (radically since having had COVID19).

+Recently stopped (21.07. - +30.07.)

+**Unsure if Helps anymore**

 **Prescription-for**: ADHD